Pipeline protester, accused of shooting at officers, charged...

 Pipeline protester, accused of shooting at officers, charged with attempted murder

-MANDAN, N.D. – A Denver woman was charged with attempted murder Monday for allegedly pulling a concealed weapon and firing three shots at law enforcement officers as they were arresting her during an effort to evict Dakota Access Pipeline protesters from land owned by the pipeline company Thursday in Morton County.
+MORTON COUNTY, N.D. – A Denver woman was charged with attempted murder Monday, Oct.
+31, for allegedly pulling a concealed weapon and firing three shots at law enforcement officers as they were arresting her during an effort to evict Dakota Access Pipeline protesters from land owned by the pipeline company Thursday in Morton County.

 Red Fawn Fallis, 37, also was charged with preventing arrest, carrying a concealed weapon, possession of marijuana, criminal conspiracy to commit endangering by fire, maintaining a public nuisance and engaging in a riot.